Green Party of Manitoba: 2025 platform

+Election results

 The GPM ran six candidates in the provincial election of 1999, and scored its best result in the Winnipeg riding of Wolseley, where Phyllis Abbé, also a prominent former New Democrat, received 386 votes.
 Former party leader Markus Buchart ran against Premier Gary Filmon in the riding of Tuxedo, and received 126 votes.
 The party received 0.2% of all votes cast in the province.

 The GPM ran fourteen candidates in the 2003 election.
 Buchart received 1193 votes (19.5%) in Wolseley, placing second against New Democrat Rob Altemeyer.
 The GPM as a whole received 4.08% of the vote in the ridings that it contested.

 In the December 13, 2005, by-election held in the strongly conservative Fort Whyte constituency, GPM candidate Shelagh Pizey-Allen garnered 1.77% of the vote.

 The GPM ran fifteen candidates in the 2007 election.
 The fifteen captured 1.33% of the vote, or 5.5% in the electoral divisions that were contested.
 The Green candidates received 12.32% in Wolseley placing second, 8.46% in Lord Roberts, 7.76% in St. Boniface, 6.38% in Fort Rouge, and third place in Minnedosa ahead of the Liberal Party of Manitoba.

 In 2011, the GPM ran 32 candidates across the province and took 2.52% of the vote province-wide, or 10,886 votes, and won 4.56% of votes in ridings they contested.
 Party leader James Beddome placed second in the Wolseley constituency with 19.64% of the vote, while nine other candidates placed third in various ridings ahead of Liberal candidates.